15 hurt, 2 critically in mass shooting at Halloween party on Chicago's West Side

 CHICAGO (CBS) -- An investigation is underway after multiple people were hospitalized following a mass shooting on the city's West Side overnight.

 It's the second mass shooting of the weekend.
-This one happening just after 1 a.m. near Pulaski and 13th Street in North Lawndale.
+This one happened just after 1 a.m. near Pulaski and 13th Street in North Lawndale.

-As CBS 2's Asal Rezaei reported, at least 15 people were hurt.
-The Chicago Fire Department said they've transported at least seven people to area hospitals.
+At least 15 people were hurt.
+The Chicago Fire Department said it transported at least seven people to area hospitals.
 At one point, a person was being taken away on a stretcher.

-Police said the offender was captured a short distance away and placed into custody.
-A handgun was recovered.
+Police said a suspect was captured a short distance away and placed into custody.
+A handgun was also recovered.

 "They told him he couldn't come in, and he must have gone to his car and come back and started shooting," said Andre Williams.